 Match letters with pictures as you assemble the puzzle.

-Easy-grasp pegs for practicing fine motor skills.
+Easy-grasp pegs for practising fine motor skills.

 Pictures under pieces.

 Discover Countless Ways To Play